 Compaction tests shall be required when the footer of the proposed structure does not extend at least 12” into undisturbed soil.

-Compaction test requirements
+Compaction test requirements:

 There shall be 1 compaction test per 12” lift per 1,000 square feet of fill

 The fill shall meet one of the following standards: 1.
 90% modified proctor 2.
 95% standard proctor

-If the structure(s) must be elevated over 36”, then the applicant shall submit a set of drawings stamped and sealed by a licensed engineer that depicts how the fill, greater than 36”, under the structure(s) is mitigated through the use of storm water ponds and /or swales.

-The applicant may choose to combine fill and piers or a chain-wall to achieve the desired elevation.

-For residential lots where greater than 36” of fill is required, for a major or minor subdivision or for Commercial Development.

-Any volume of fill placed below the Base Flood Elevation shall be compensated for and balanced by a hydraulically equivalent volume of excavation taken from below the Base Flood Elevation:

-The determining criteria for land subject to this requirement shall be all land below the Base Flood elevation as determined by actual on-the-ground contours referenced to the official Parish benchmark system, regardless of whether the FEMA Flood Insurance Rate Maps (FIRM) depict the property in question to be in a recognized flood zone.

-Where lakes are excavated, the volume of dirt removed below the normal water surface (pool elevation) of the lake cannot be credited as compensating storage.

-Compensating storage excavations must be constructed to drain freely towards the established drainage for the area.
-Dead storage volume will not be credited towards fill mitigation.

-If the compensating storage is derived from an off-site source that is not a part of the proposed development it must be located in the same watershed as the proposed development and the base flood elevation at the off-site source shall not be greater than one (1) foot higher than or one (1) foot lower than the base flood elevation of the developed site.

-Excess storage credits may be created by a development and utilized by another development if it meets the criteria of Section 17-507(A)(4) If excess credits are created by a development, the Office of Planning & Development shall issue a credit letter that may be utilized by another project in the same watershed within five (5) years of the issuance of the letter.

-Waivers to this Section due to a property owner’s inability to generate fill credits may be made on a case-by-case basis by the Director of the Department of Planning & Development and/or the appropriate Gravity Drainage District.

 If after construction, it is determined through an on-site investigation by a Parish Drainage Engineer or the Town of Sorrento ERA that an adjacent property owner is experiencing an increase in off-site runoff due to the construction, then the property owner will be required by the Town of Sorrento to construct a swale sufficient enough in size as stated by the Parish Drainage Engineer or the Town ERA to collect and convey the runoff away from the impacted property.

 For a Minor or Major Subdivision.
-On tracts of land being utilized for a minor or major subdivision, where a master storm water plan is to be designed and constructed, no more than 36” of fill may be placed in the areas where residential lots are to be placed.
+On tracts of land being utilized for a minor or major subdivision, where a master storm water plan is to be designed and constructed, no more than 24 ” of fill may be placed in the areas where residential lots are to be placed.